What Happens When a Certificate of Deposit (CD) Matures?

 Understanding CD grace periods

-Most CDs have grace periods, which is the time you have to make changes to your CD after it matures.
-A grace period typically lasts 7 to 10 days after a CD matures (Citi CDs have a grace period of 7 calendar days).
-You can make changes during this time, such as withdrawing your money or changing the term, without incurring penalties.
+Most CDs have grace periods, which is the time you have to make changes to your CD after it matures without incurring penalties.
+A grace period typically lasts 7 to 10 days after a CD matures (Citi CDs have a grace period of up to 7 calendar days).

 Options after a CD matures

-When your term ends and the grace period begins, you have options for what to do next.
-You can renew your CD, move the money to a different CD, withdraw your funds or invest your money in a different way.
+During the grace period, you can renew your CD, move the money to a different CD, withdraw your funds or invest your money in a different way.
 Let’s take a closer look at each option.

 Renew your CD